Bruno Tedino: Managerial career

 On 22 June 2017, it was announced he was the new head coach of Serie B club Palermo, in what would represent his first appearance in the second tier of Italian football, as well as his first coaching experience in Southern Italy.
 Under his managership, Palermo ended the first half of the season in first place, but experienced a decline in results towards the end of the season, resulting to the Rosanero being overtaken by Empoli and reached by Frosinone and Parma; a 0–3 loss to Venezia which put automatic promotion in danger with five games to go eventually led to Tedino being removed from his coaching post and replaced by Roberto Stellone on 28 April 2018.

-In June 2018 he returned to Palermo, being named as head coach for the 2018–19 Serie B campaign, after the club missed promotion to Serie A following a two-legged defeat to Frosinone in the playoff finals.
-After a lacklustre start to the season, he was however sacked again on 26 September 2018 following a 1–2 loss to Brescia.
+In June 2018, he returned to Palermo, being named as head coach for the 2018–19 Serie B campaign after the club missed promotion to Serie A following a two-legged defeat to Frosinone in the playoff finals.
+After a lackluster start to the season, he was however sacked again on 26 September 2018 following a 1–2 loss to Brescia.

 On 1 July 2019, Tedino was announced as new head coach of Serie C club Teramo.
 He was dismissed on 16 February 2020 due to poor results.

 On 17 August 2020, he replaced Roberto Boscaglia as manager of Serie B side Virtus Entella.
 He was dismissed on 23 November 2020 following a dismal start to the season.

 On 18 October 2021, Tedino signed a one-year contract with Serie B club Pordenone, thus returning in charge of the Ramarri four years after his departure in 2017.
 On 12 May 2022, after failing to save Pordenone from relegation, the club announced Tedino would not be confirmed as head coach.

 On 11 October 2022, he was hired by Serie C club Trento.
+He was dismissed on 10 October 2024.

+On 18 January 2025, Tedino took over at bottom-placed Serie C club Union Clodiense Chioggia.